Fact or Fiction Spotlight featuring the DJI Matrice 300 RTK

-- Is the M300 the most intelligent drone on the market?
+- Is the DJI M300 the most intelligent drone on the market?

-LIE: DJI Have Postponed the Launch of the M300 RTK
+LIE: DJI Postponed the Launch of the M300 RTK

-The M300 release date has always been scheduled for late Spring, with the first shipments expected in May.
+This was in actual fact a lie.
+The M300 launch wasn’t delayed, it was always scheduled for late Spring with the first shipments going out as planned in May.

 LIE: The M300 will replace the M200 Series

 The all-new M300 promises a catalogue of breakthrough innovations which creates a whole new category for commercial drones to measure up against.
 It is not, repeat not, a replacement for the M200 series.
 The M200, 210 and 210 RTK will all continue to be supported.
 The M300 is also not set to be a ‘series’ of commercial drones, rather the M300 RTK will be a standalone medium enterprise solution to sit between the M200 series and the M600.

 TRUTH: It will be able to carry 3 payloads simultaneously

 The standard configuration of the M300 series stands as a single downward and single upward gimble.
 With a quick swap, the downward facing single connector can be replaced with a dual connector to increase your sensor capacity to three devices.
 With a maximum payload capacity of 2.7kg the M300 is ideal for serious surveying tasks where multiple sensors are needed for enhanced intelligence.

 LIE: The DJI Matrice 300 RTK will be able to fly twice as long as the M210 RTK V2